 No

 The time threshold in milliseconds (ms) for identifying a slow request.
-If a request's processing time exceeds this threshold, the system automatically records the execution time of each stage in the logs.
+If a request's processing time exceeds this threshold, the system automatically logs the execution time of each stage.
 Default value: 200.

 "long_request_threshold": 200